Fasten your seatbelts and settle in with a snack again, you’re in for another long ride, smile. (I’ll try not to make it too bumpy!)

 What?
 Are you kidding me??
 Are you just attention seeking and picking stuff out of a hat to list now Jan??
 Aren’t two “trifectas” enough trouble for more than two lifetimes?

-We’re all in many ginormous Facebook support groups together, plus some others are on Inspire, some with upwards of 12,000 members, so I have a large data sample to pull from – more than almost any doctor I know of who’s not also in the groups with me!
+And we’re all in many ginormous Facebook support groups together, plus some others are on Inspire, some with upwards of 20,000 members, so I have a large data sample to pull from – more than almost any doctor I know of who’s not also in the groups with me!

 Not only are the above two trifectas common, but mitochondrial diseases and disorders are also quite common in us too, no kidding!

-As well as any and all forms of endocrine imbalance, especially thyroid (high or low), but especially low, and often autoimmune Hashimoto’s Thyroiditis.
+As well as any and all forms of endocrine imbalance or variances, especially thyroid (high or low), but especially low, and often autoimmune Hashimoto’s Thyroiditis.
 (No surprise!)

 I honestly can’t make this stuff up folks – I wouldn’t have known where to begin.
 I’m just reporting from the field as it were.

 Ironically I just learned that hypothyroidism in pregnant moms and newborns may lend to autism by altering neurological development, no kidding!
 That could sure explain a subset of our group right there!
-(More exciting – treating it in mom pre-conception can help prevent that altered neurological development!)
 But I’m sure that’s not the only driver of autism.
 Nor of hypothyroidism.
+Nor do I think autism needs to be “prevented” nor cured to be clear.
+I’m just reporting on the health status of our families after meeting so many the last five years.

 This is why I’m referring to this cluster for the moment as The Chronic Constellation.
 It’s also really late and I’m out of bright ideas and catchy names.
 This is not an official term – just a quick hook I thought of to hang it on, since it’s more than a Trifecta, and “Hexafecta” doesn’t quite roll off the tongue as well, nor cover it all.
 Plus, there’s even more to it.